G4 Groups

 Overcoming Addiction

-Experience a safe environment for participants to grow together as you take steps toward lasting change to addictive patterns.
+This group is designed to provide a safe environment for participants to grow together as they pursue steps toward lasting change to addictive patterns.

 Thursdays 6:30-8pm